MicrosoftDocs/learn/learn-pr/azure/release-ignite-azure-commercial/includes/manage-monitor-azure-savings-plan-for-compute.md

 To review savings plan costs, you can use the Cost Analysis page of Cost Management in the Azure portal.
 By default, this page displays the **Actual cost** view, which matches the way costs will appear on your bill.
 To review savings plan purchases broken down by and associated with the resources that used the plan, switch to the **Amortized cost** view.

+> [!Note]
-![Note]: The Actual cost and Amortized cost views represent the  Actual Cost and Amortized Cost datasets, respectively.
+> The Actual cost and Amortized cost views represent the  Actual Cost and Amortized Cost datasets, respectively.

 :::image type="content" source="../media/6-amortized-and-actual-costs.png" alt-text="Screenshot depicting the actual costs and amortized costs view." border="false":::